rajnathsah/rajnathsah.github.io/_posts/2019-11-27-shell-script-linux-command.md

   * chown -R owner-user:owner-group directory
   Change ownership and group of directory and sub directory recursively to owner-user and owner-group.
 * **df** - Displays the amount of available disck space for file system
+  * df
+  Display disk usage.
+  * df -a
+  Display disk usage of all the file systems.
+  * df -h
+  Display disk usage in human readable format.
+  * df -T
+  Display the file system type in the output.
+  * df -h --total
+  Display the grand total of disk usage of all the file system.
+  * df --output={field_name1, field_name2}
+  Display the certain fields in df command output.
+Valid field names are: ‘source’, ‘fstype’, ‘itotal’, ‘iused’, ‘iavail’, ‘ipcent’, ‘size’, ‘used’, ‘avail’, ‘pcent’ and ‘target’.
 * **mv** - Move the file from one location to another or rename the file
 * **head** - Prints the first part of given file, by default it prints first 10 lines
 * **tail** - Prints the last part of given file, by default it prints last 10 lines